QubitProducts/react-page-objects/README.md

 });
 ```

+To easily reference specific elements within the component, you should add [refs](http://facebook.github.io/react/docs/more-about-refs.html) to them.

-If you pass an instance of a component into a page object, any [refs](http://facebook.github.io/react/docs/more-about-refs.html) will be available with a simple API
+If you then pass an instance of the component into a page object, any refs will be accessible.
+You can then get the values of the elements and simulate events (e.g. click, select, etc).

 ```js
 var page = new PageObject(<LoginPage />);